basinserver/jasm/README.md

 # JASM

 ## Description
-This project is a Java disassembler aimed at automatic analysis of JVM bytecode.
-It used to have rewriting functionality, and it may again in the future, but it does not at present.
+This project is a JVM disassembler and Java decompiler written in Kotlin.

 ## Status
-This project can accurately disassemble Minecraft, which is the primary test case.
+Some features are not yet completed in the decompiler, but the disassembler is complete.

 ## Goals
-The end goal is to write a Java decompiler and possibly deobfuscator.
+* Disassembler Minecraft and general JVM bytecode
+* Decompile said bytecode into human-readable and compilable Java.
+* Create an ecosystem for reverse engineering compiled Java code.

 ## Running
 This project does not have a frontend, it is designed as a library with `Classpath` as the primary entrypoint.
 You can hack together a test as I have done, or write a simple CLI frontend.

 ## API
 Loading happens through the `Classpath` class. `Klass` represents a loaded and disassembled `.class` file, with all pointers to other classes, methods, constants, etc, resolved.